 Does the healthier parent come to live with you with all the extra costs that this would entail – extra heating, lighting and food costs, not to mention the cost involved in adapting parts of the home to make them safer for your mum or dad?

-Should you need financial assistance to help your carry out these home improvements and adaptations, you can consider borrowing up to £7,500 with a guarantor loan from a credit company such as UK Credit loans.
+Should you need financial assistance to help you carry out these home improvements and adaptations, you can consider borrowing up to £7,500 with a guarantor loan from a credit company.

 A guarantor loan is a type of unsecured personal loan where you get a friend, colleague or family member to back up your application.
 They must be someone who is willing to step in to pay your monthly repayments if you can’t pay.
 You may find this additional safety net reassuring with so many demands on your purse from so many different directions!